BlockResearchGroup/compas_fd/README.md

-# COMPAS FoFin
+# COMPAS fd

-Form Finding of cablenet structures for the COMPAS framework.
+Form Finding of CableMesh structures for the COMPAS framework.